GodwinCEC/Shine-On-Cosmetics/README.md

 ## ✨ Overview

-Patinasa delivers a modern, minimalist, and premium shopping experience focused on:
+Shine On Cosmetics delivers a modern, minimalist, and premium shopping experience focused on:

 - Clean editorial aesthetic
 - Smooth animations and transitions